 - traffic and transport;

 - bushfire risk.

 The project is classified as State Significant Development (SSD) and was granted development consent (Project Number SSD 6785) on 17 July 2017 under Section 89E of the Environmental Planning & Assessment Act 1979.

 Site Location and Preliminary Layout

-The Gilgandra Solar Farm site comprises 190 hectares of private freehold land and willconsist of up to ~ 140 hectares of ground mounted solar panels.
-Below is a preliminary layout based on the technical assessment and consultation undertaken to date:
+The Gilgandra Solar Farm site comprises 190 hectares of private freehold land and consists of up to 150 hectares of ground mounted solar panels.
+Below is a preliminary layout based on the technical assessment.

-The electricity generated from the solar farm will be transmitted via underground cabling or overhead transmission to the national electricity grid via a 66kV substation which is part of the development approval.
+The electricity generated from the solar farm will be transmitted via a short overhead line to the national electricity grid via a 66kV substation which is part of the development approval.
 The power generated from the Gilgandra Solar Farm will flow into the national interconnected network.